SafwenD/iOS-HeroAnimation/README.md

-An example of Hero Animation on Swift
+An example of Hero Animation in SwiftUI